 (3) Where a producer’s licence is transferred, the transferee may sell, under that licence, liquor produced by the transferor or a previous licensee or occupier of the licensed premises before the date of the transfer as if it had been produced by the transferee.

-[Section 85 amended by No. 56 of 1997 s.
+[Section 85 amended: No. 56 of 1997 s.
 32.]

 Division 10 — Interim authorisations and protection orders